pixelhypercube/Mini-Speed-Golf/README.md

 ### How to run the program:
 1. Extract the zip file by double clicking on it
 2. Double click on game.exe and start playing!!!

-- P.S. unfortunately, game.exe wouldn't work if it's in other directories :(
+- Unfortunately, game.exe wouldn't work if it's in other directories :( (may try to fix in a next update)
+- The buttons may not work 100% correctly - holding down the buttons for a while may do the trick (hopefully...) 🤞
 ---

 ## Game Demo